web-auth/doc/deep-into-the-framework/authenticator-selection-criteria.md

 ### Resident Key

-When this criteria is set to `true`, a Public Key Credential Source will be stored in the authenticator, client or client device.
-Such storage requires an authenticator capable to store such resident credential.
+When this criterion is set to `true`, a Public Key Credential Source will be stored in the authenticator, client or client device.
+Such storage requires an authenticator capable to store such a resident credential.

-This criteria is needed if you want to [authenticate users without username](authentication-without-username.md).
+This criterion is needed if you want to [authenticate users without username](authentication-without-username.md).

 ### User Verification